Sexist men are likely to have mental health issues, researchers say

 A study of close to 20,000 men provides some stark conclusions on the relationship between male sexism and mental health.

-New research, published by the American Psychological Association, finds that men who exhibit sexist behavior are more likely to have mental health problems.
+New research, published by the American Psychological Association in the Journal of Counseling Psychology, suggests that men who exhibit sexist behavior are more likely to have mental health problems.

 "In general, individuals who conformed strongly to masculine norms tended to have poorer mental health and less favorable attitudes toward seeking psychological help, although the results differed depending on specific types of masculine norms," said Professor Y. Joel Wong of Indiana University Bloomington, the study's lead author.